guides16 min read

 Best Live Poker Hand Tracking Apps: A Complete Comparison for Serious Players

 If you are serious about improving at live poker, you need hand data.
-Online players have had automatic hand histories for over a decade — every card, every bet, every position logged and ready for analysis.
-Live players have had nothing.
+Online players have long had automatic hand histories — every card, every bet, every position logged and ready for analysis.
+Live players, by contrast, have usually had to rely on memory, notes, or manual reconstruction.
 That gap is why a growing number of apps now aim to solve the live hand tracking problem, and why choosing the right one matters more than most players realize.

-This guide compares every dedicated live poker hand tracking app on the market — plus the manual methods many players still use.
-We evaluate each option on the criteria that actually matter for live play: at-table logging speed, data completeness, export formats (specifically whether your hands can reach PokerTracker 4, Holdem Manager 3, and GTO Wizard), social sharing, pricing, and platform availability.
+This guide compares the dedicated live poker hand tracking apps currently available, along with the manual methods many players still use.
+We evaluate each option on the factors that matter most in live play: logging speed, data completeness, export compatibility with PokerTracker 4, Holdem Manager 3, and Hand2Note, social sharing, pricing, and platform availability.
 If you are looking for the broader context on why tracking live hands matters and how it fits into your study process, start with our complete guide to tracking live poker hands.

 What to Look for in a Live Poker Hand Tracking App

-Before diving into individual apps, it helps to understand what separates a good live hand tracker from a mediocre one.
+Before diving into individual apps, it helps to understand what separates a good live hand tracker from a less effective one.
 The live table environment creates constraints that general-purpose note apps — and even many purpose-built poker apps — fail to account for.

 At-table logging speed.
 You play 25–30 hands per hour at a live table, with roughly 30–60 seconds between hands.
 Any app you use needs to keep pace.
 If logging a hand takes longer than the gap between deals, you will fall behind and eventually stop using the app.